albert118/NO-WASTE/README.md

 DJANGO_SECRET_KEY=DJANGO_KEY_NOT_REQUIRED_IN_DEV
 WEATHERSTACK_API_KEY=YOUR_API_KEY_HERE
 ```
+	c. populate the django secret key with a random one from [this tool](https://djecrety.ir/).

 Import the var's.
 This changes per OS.
 Windows should Win+R `sysdm.cpl` and add them then restart the console.
 Linux and OS X should source the env file.